lisaspencer1997/Code-Quiz/documentation/README.md

-# Week 6 Challenge: Code Quiz
+# Week 6 Challenge: Quiz

 ## Project status
 Acceptance criteria complete.
 No bugs.
-As for challenge upload, I am going through browser history to update my acknowledgements.

 ## Name
 Lisa Spencer: Code Quiz

 ## Description
 This page is the challenge/homework for Week 6 of my Bootcamp course.
-The aim is to create an online coding quiz using HTML, CSS and Javascript.
-The challenge asks us to build a timed coding quiz with multiple-choice questions.
+The aim is to create an online quiz using HTML, CSS and Javascript.
+Instructors and TAs informed that the quiz can be on any subject so I have chosen the TV Show: "Friends" as the subject!
+The challenge asks us to build a timed quiz with multiple-choice questions.

-The code quiz must contain the following requirements:
+The quiz must contain the following requirements:

 * A start button that, when clicked, a timer starts and the first question appears.